rwaldron/johnny-five/docs/led-array-controller.md

 <!--remove-start-->

-# LED - Array Controller
+# LEDs - Controlling an array of LEDs

 <!--remove-end-->